redhat-cop/uncontained.io/docs/style_guide.md

 ## Capitalization

-"Guides" is capitalized when referring to the "Uncontained.io Guides", but not when saying "the guide" or "this guide".
+The word "guides" is not capitalized when referring to the "Uncontained.io guides", just like saying "the guide" or "this guide".

-- :smile: Welcome to Uncontained.io Guides!
+- :smile: Welcome to Uncontained.io guides!
 - :smile: The guide is meant to..
 - :cry: The goal of this Guide is to...